Emjayosee/19_React_Employee_Directory/README.md

 The following items should be considered for future enhancements, time and budget permitting:

-    1. Add an ability to sort data columns.

-    2. Ability to filter employee data.
+    1. Ability to filter employee data (see example here https://codesandbox.io/s/github/tannerlinsley/react-table/tree/master/examples/filtering?file=/src/App.js:1387-1759)

-    3. Ability to create emails for phonecalls from the table data.
+    2. Ability to launch emails for phonecalls from the table data.

 # 06 Current Renderings: